WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 If rulings balance transparency against harm (§7.2.4), who decides what constitutes harm?
 The gap between doctrine and experience is where institutional design failures become human costs.

+### 7.6 Preview of Future Layers: Stakeholder Dynamics

+The institutional (7.1) and judicial (7.2) layers expose **supply-side failures**.
+Future analysis will examine **demand-side interactions**:

+- **7.3** – Litigants in Person: How LiPs request, receive, and are blocked from transcripts
+- **7.4** – Legal Professionals: Role of solicitors/barristers in shaping judicial discretion
+- **7.5** – Observers: Media, NGOs, and public access to family court outputs

+These layers will integrate user testimony, survey data, and access logs to reveal **full-system asymmetry**.

+> **All diagnostic findings from Section 7 feed into the consolidated reform framework in Section 8.**